LOUISE CORDET

 In some ways, Cordet's career anticipated that of Marianne Faithfull, as it took her from a convent school into a world of pop stars, London night spots, and concert tours with the Beatles and Gerry & the Pacemakers.

-Her final single was a cover version of the Motown tune, "Two Lovers".
+Her final single was a 1964 Decca cover of “Two Lovers,” originally written by Smokey Robinson for Mary Wells.